FilipDominec/rp2daq/docs/DEVELOPERS.md

 ## Don't write C code, unless you are sure you want to

-In most expected use cases, pre-compiled RP2DAQ firmware only needs to be downloaded and flashed once, as described in the [main README document](README.md).
+In most expected use cases, pre-compiled rp2daq firmware only needs to be downloaded and flashed once, as described in the [main README document](README.md).
 All its functions will then be activated at runtime by the Python script in your computer.

 But in more specific applications, where entirely new functionality with tight timing, or some new communication protocol is required, you may want to fork this project and modify the C firmware to your needs.
 All necessary information should be summed up in this document and in the corresponding C code.

 We will appreciate your contributions if you decide to share them back.
 You can first discuss your needs and plans on the [issues page](https://github.com/FilipDominec/rp2daq/issues).

-RP2DAQ can also serve as a convenient "boilerplate" for your own projects.
+Rp2daq's messaging interface can also serve as a convenient "boilerplate" for your own projects.
 We try to keep the code base readable and reasonably short.